u-boot/u-boot/doc/driver-model/of-plat.rst

     #if CONFIG_IS_ENABLED(OF_PLATDATA)

-A new tool called 'dtoc' converts a device tree file either into a set of struct declarations, one for each compatible node, and a set of U_BOOT_DRVINFO() declarations along with the actual platform data for each device.
+A tool called 'dtoc' converts a devicetree file either into a set of struct declarations, one for each compatible node, and a set of `U_BOOT_DRVINFO()` declarations along with the actual platform data for each device.
 As an example, consider this MMC node:

 .. code-block:: none